 Derby hung on to their Premiership lives and survived by five points, having only secured their safety on the penultimate day of the season.

-Some good young players were starting to emerge, but it had been another difficult decade in the life of Derby County - and worse was to follow.
+Some good young players were starting to emerge, but it had been another difficult decade in the life of Derby County.

 2000 to Present Day

 Derby began the 2000/01 season by scoring goals for fun but they were also conceding at an alarming rate and found themselves in big trouble early on, particularly once the scoring dried up.

 November 18 arrived and they were still without a win after 13 Premiership games, but they finally got off the mark by beating Bradford City 2-0.